Git commit a permission bit

 When the file permission bits of a script in git are missing the executable bit, you can't directly execute

 this script after cloning the repository.
-Typically, the permission looks like -rw-rw-r--
+Typically, the permission looks like -rw-rw-r--, but should be

 To fix and commit such missing executable bits on a script in your git repo, follow the three steps below.